Esoterical/voron_canbus/toolhead_flashing/README.md

 You want the Processor and Clock Reference to be set as per whatever board you are running.
 Set Communication interface to 'CAN bus' with the pins that are specific to your toolhead board.
 Also set the CAN bus speed to the same as the speed in your can0 file.
 In this guide it is set to 1000000.

 **NOTE: The Bootloader offset will be determined by if you are using a bootloader or not.
-If you are using Katapult then set the bootloader offset to the same you sset it when building the Katapult firmware.
+If you are using Katapult then set the bootloader offset to the same you set it when building the Katapult firmware.
 If you are going to run without a bootloader then set the bootloader offset to "No Bootloader"**

 Once you have the firmware configured, run a `make clean` to make sure there are no old files hanging around, then `make` to compile the firmware.
 It will save the firmware to ~/klipper/out/klipper.bin